ENTS Summer Internships

 - Federal, State or Local governmental agencies

-These internships are normally available to first-year students, sophomores, and juniors.
+These internships and research assistantships are normally available to first-year students, sophomores, and juniors.
 Preference is given to ENTS majors, but all students who provide significant demonstrated interest in environmental studies are eligible for an ENTS summer internship.
-Applicants should demonstrate that the proposed internship complements their academic program and/or career goals.
+Applicants should demonstrate that the proposed internship/assistantship complements their academic program and/or career goals.

 Things to keep in mind: